-This text in John's Gospel is set in Jerusalem, while Jesus is there for the Feast of Dedication (John 10:22), a feast celebrating the presence of God in the temple.
-The temple was not just a building for Israel.
-It was the visible place where God dwelt in the heart of God's people; to go to the temple and worship was to 'approach God'.
-Jesus is teaching something completely new here.
-He stands within the temple precinct and declares that it is only through him and through hearing his voice that people can come to the Father.
+This text in the Gospel of John is set in Jerusalem, while Jesus is there for the Feast of Dedication (John 10:22)-a feast celebrating God's presence in the temple.
+For Israel, the temple was more than just a building; It was a visible place where God resided in the hearts of his people.
+To go to the temple and worship was to 'approach God'.
+Jesus teaches something completely new in this text.
+He stands within the temple precinct and declares that only through him and through hearing his voice can people come to the Father.
 The voice of Jesus is both seen and heard in the events of his life, death and resurrection.
-It is through all these events that the ways of God are made known to us.
+It is through all these events that God's ways are made known to us.

 - · How do you 'hear the voice' of Jesus? - What are some of the conflicting voices we hear in our world?
 Which voices are the loudest?
-Where do these voices lead us? - What sense do you have of being called by name?
+Where do these voices lead us? - · What sense do you have of being called by name?
 How do you experience God's constant care for you?